EvaMaeRey/ggregions/README.md

   geom_sf()
 ```

+# Alternative: Toward region-specific layer-writing

-# But awkward, so… Step 1.
-Compute
+## Step 1.
+Define compute

+We’ll look at the Australian states case as we go, but the ref_data
+argument will keep thing generic.

 ``` r
 australia_state_ref <- sf_oz |>